Does Costco Sell Pool Chemicals? Quality & Safety Guide

 Can I buy pool maintenance chemicals at Costco for my family pool?

-Hi everyone, I'm Helen and I'm really worried about keeping our backyard pool safe for my kids and grandchildren.
+About to host three families this weekend and my pool water is turning green, the pH strips are showing crazy readings, AND I'm completely out of chlorine.
 We're planning a big family gathering next month and I want to make sure the water chemistry is perfect.
 I've been buying pool chemicals at our local pool store but the costs are adding up quickly.
 A neighbor mentioned that Costco might carry pool chemicals at better prices.
 Does anyone know if this is true?
 I'm concerned about quality too - are warehouse store chemicals as safe and effective as the ones from specialty pool retailers?
 I just want to make sure I'm not compromising on safety to save money, especially with little ones swimming.

 Quick Answer